frictionlessdata/DataPackage.jl/README.md

 [![Julia Pkg](http://pkg.julialang.org/badges/JSON_0.6.svg)](http://pkg.julialang.org/?pkg=datapackage&ver=0.6)

-A library for working with [Data Packages](http://specs.frictionlessdata.io/data-package/) in Julia:
+A library for working with [Data Packages](http://specs.frictionlessdata.io/data-package/) in Julia.

+Initially this package is primarily targeted and depends on [TableSchema.jl](https://github.com/frictionlessdata/tableschema-jl), where you can find the common [Design Document](https://github.com/loleg/TableSchema.jl/blob/master/DESIGN.md) for these libraries.
+Support for other types of data packages is to follow.

 ## Features